 - (5) For reproducing recordings of proceedings, regardless of the medium, \$30, including the cost of materials.
 This fee applies to services rendered on behalf of the United States if the recording is available through remote electronic access. - (6) For reproducing the record in any appeal in which the court of appeals does not require an appendix pursuant to Fed.
 R. App.
-P.30(f), \$83. - (7) For retrieving a record from a Federal Records Center, National Archives, or other storage location removed from the place of business of the court, \$53. - (8) For a check paid into the court which is returned for lack of funds, \$53. - (9) For copies of opinions, a fee commensurate with the cost of printing, as fixed by each court.
+P.30(f), \$83. - (7) For retrieval of one box of records from a Federal Records Center, National Archives, or other storage location removed from the place of business of the court, \$64.
+For retrievals involving multiple boxes, \$39 for each additional box. - (8) For any payment returned or denied for insufficient funds, \$53. - (9) For copies of opinions, a fee commensurate with the cost of printing, as fixed by each court.

 [Opinions may be purchased from the clerk of the court of appeals at a cost of \$5 per opinion.
-Opinions in electronic form are available free of charge from the court's website, www.cal.uscourts.gov.]
+Opinions in electronic form are available free of charge from the court's website, www.ca1.uscourts.gov.]

 - (10) For copies of the local rules of court, a fee commensurate with the cost of distributing the copies.
 The court may also distribute copies of the local rules without charge. - (11) For filing: - Any separate or joint notice of appeal or application for appeal from the Bankruptcy Appellate Panel, \$5. - A notice of the allowance of an appeal from the Bankruptcy Appellate Panel, \$5. - (12) For counsel's requested use of the court's videoconferencing equipment in connection with each oral argument, the court may charge and collect a fee of \$200 per remote location. - (13) For original admission of an attorney to practice, including a certificate of admission, \$176.
 For a duplicate certificate of admission or certificate of good standing, \$18.
 [The First Circuit collects a local attorney admission fee of \$50.00 in addition to the national attorney admission fee of \$176.00 imposed by this fee schedule pursuant to 28 U.S.C. § 1913.
 See 1st Cir.
 Loc.
 R. 46.0(a)(1).
-The payment of the combined fee of \$226.00 should be made with one check made payable to "Clerk, United States Court."]
+Absent a waiver, the payment of the combined fee of \$226.00 must be paid electronically using the court's Case Management /Electronic Case Files ("CM/ECF") system.]